 2024 KBF State Challenge Series300+ opportunities for advancement in competition at national or state/province levels

-Overview – 2024 KBF STATE CHALLENGE SERIES
+Overview – 2024 KETCH KBF STATE CHALLENGE SERIES

 KBF Challenges provide KBF Members opportunities to compete in places and times most convenient to them.
 They are catch-photo-release (CPR) online competitions using an online tournament management system called Fishing Chaos

-The KBF State Challenge Series is a month long tournament series that runs from October through September each year with the Challenge Series Championship taking place each fall.
+The Ketch KBF State Challenge Series is a month long tournament series that runs from March through September each year with the Challenge Series Championship taking place each fall.
 The KBF Challenge Series Championship is comprised of anglers that finish in the top 25% of each KBF State Challenge.
 Each May, KBF has a special promotion called MAY-HEM in which 50% of each challenge series qualifies for the KBF Challenge Series Championship.

 2024 KBF State Challenge Series ranking will be the sum of: